How to find an IP service provider that meets your needs

 Many can build a house, but there are very few construction companies that would build the house I imagined in my mind.
-World is expanding and best talent may not be available domestically.
+The world is expanding and the best talent may not be available domestically.
 Evaluating someone from another country, and another culture is not an easy thing.
 So then how do you find someone who thinks and works like you?

 I have shared my thought process with all the counsels I met and today I want to share it with all of you via a small incidence from today.